I am not currently taking new ACC clients.Announcement

 The approach I use with individuals will depend on what you are most comfortable with.
 Therapy can help you develop the insight and skills to manage and work through the problems you are experiencing.
 The focus for therapy may be to help you:

-I work with LGBTIQ+ couples as well as heterosexual couples and follow a structured treatment approach called Emotional Focused Therapy or EFT.
+I follow a structured treatment approach called Emotionally Focused Therapy or EFT.
 EFT can help couples to:

 My work focuses on developing a respectful safe therapeutic relationship where you will be listened to without judgement and supported in developing a deeper understanding of how you relate to yourself, others and the environment around you.